George Brecht: Translating the Hsin-Hsin-Ming

 As part of his lifelong interest in Zen Buddhism, Brecht began a focused study of the Chinese language with the aim of translating the ancient text the Hsin-Hsin-Ming by Seng Ts'an, c600 AD, in 1976.
 The book, published in 1980, included three autonomous translations; an English version by Brecht, a French one by Filliou and a German version by A Fabri.
 It also included calligraphy by Takako Saito.

 Other works completed in this period include a series of Crystal Boxes, containing constantly transforming crystals; a performance and lecture 'with slides, music and fireworks' called The Chemistry of Music given at the ICA; The Brunch Museum, an exhibition dedicated to relics associated with the (fictional) character WE Brunch; a play entitled 'Silent Music' broadcast on West German Radio as part of celebrations for John Cage's 75th birthday; and 3 large sculptures, called Void Stones, commissioned for the Skulptur Projekte Münster.

-'[The Chemistry of Music & The Brunch Museum are two of the] three projects that Brecht called “meta-creations”.
+'[The Chemistry of Music & The Brunch Museum are two of the] three projects that Brecht called "meta-creations".
 The first, from 1968, is a slide-based lecture under the title The Chemistry of Music, which offers a critique of the lecture format as the predominating method of teaching.
 The second, The San Antonio Installation, is based on extracts from a popular series of French detective novels by the author San Antonio.
-The excerpts consist in an eccentric collection of articles (many of them found in French flea markets) which materialise details of the narrations and which present a kind of antidote against passive experience – in this case, the mechanical absorption of cheap literature.
-The third project is The Brunch Museum, an ingenious “exhibited object” of the life and work of W. E. Brunch, an imaginary figure of “great historical importance” invented by Brecht and the artist Stephan Kukowski (now Stephan Shakespeare).
-As in the case of the lecture model and novel, this project challenges institutionalised forms of representation and dissemination of information.'
+The excerpts consist in an eccentric collection of articles (many of them found in French flea markets) which materialize details of the narrations and which present a kind of antidote against passive experience – in this case, the mechanical absorption of cheap literature.
+The third project is The Brunch Museum, an ingenious "exhibited object" of the life and work of W. E. Brunch, an imaginary figure of "great historical importance" invented by Brecht and the artist Stephan Kukowski (now Stephan Shakespeare).
+As in the case of the lecture model and novel, this project challenges institutionalized forms of representation and dissemination of information.'